 This is the reality that we’re facing right now.
 We’re stuck in a system that doesn’t always make sense.
 That’s why our team at the Cradle to Cradle Products Innovation Institute feels so passionately about supporting an industry-wide perspective shift and being an active conduit to support the work.

-Let’s stop treating our clothes as ‘waste.’
+Let’s stop treating our clothes as "waste."

 Instead, waste actually equals food and nutrients for other systems and metabolisms.
-We’re talking about a smarter, eco-effective use of all that time, money and resources we put into making our clothes.
+We’re talking about a smarter, eco-effective use of all the time, money and resources we put into making our clothes.
 Makes a lot more sense, right?

-Also, there’s no such thing as “end of life,” there’s no such thing as “end of use.”
+Also, there’s no such thing as “end of life”; there’s no such thing as “end of use.”
 Why?
 Because there’s no “end.”
 The word "end" insinuates completion.
 We're not talking about a completion, but a continuation.
-The words we use on a daily basis can influence our perspective, attitude and behavior; so let’s get rid of the word “end” when we’re talking about textiles.
+The words we use on a daily basis can influence our perspective, attitude and behavior, so let’s get rid of the word “end” when we’re talking about textiles.

-Last year, the Cradle to Cradle Products Innovation Institute and Fashion Positive joined the Sustainable Apparel Coalition’s (SAC) “Recycling Innovation Working Group,” a working group focused on identifying opportunities for fiber recycling of pre-consumer and postconsumer feedstock into virgin-quality yarns.
+Last year, the Cradle to Cradle Products Innovation Institute and Fashion Positive joined the Sustainable Apparel Coalition’s (SAC) “Recycling Innovation Working Group,” a working group focused on identifying opportunities for fiber recycling of pre-consumer and post-consumer feedstock into virgin-quality yarns.

 As an effort to continue the work that began with the SAC, the Institute will be leading the continuation of this group.
-The Institute has gathered a collective of global innovative fiber recyclers/manufacturers and big apparel brands set out to achieve one goal: support and facilitate the development of chemical fiber recycling technologies to allow for Cradle to Cradle solutions and innovations for pre-consumer and post-consumer waste/feedstock into new virgin-quality yarn.
+The Institute has gathered a collective of global innovative fiber recyclers/manufacturers and big apparel brands to achieve one goal: support and facilitate the development of chemical fiber recycling technologies to allow for Cradle to Cradle solutions and innovations for pre-consumer and post-consumer waste/feedstock into new virgin-quality yarn.

 Stayed tuned for more exciting updates.